 Legal Malpractice, Professional Liability and Bar Defense

-Kim obtained a reversal of a Supreme Court issued suspension, then tried the bar complaint on the remand before a special master.
-The lawyer was eventually issued a private reprimand rather than the two year suspension issued prior to Kim’s representation.
+- Obtained a reversal of a Supreme Court issued suspension, then tried the bar complaint on the remand before a special master.
+The lawyer was eventually issued a private reprimand rather than the two-year suspension issued prior to Kim’s representation.

 Examples of some of these defenses include the following:

-Kim has obtained summary judgment for apartment owners and their property management company in claims involving mold exposure on the basis that the plaintiff has failed to sufficiently link the alleged personal injuries to the alleged mold exposure on multiple occasions in the last few years.
+- Has obtained summary judgment for apartment owners and their property management companies in claims involving mold exposure on the basis that the plaintiff has failed to sufficiently link the alleged personal injuries to the alleged mold exposure on multiple occasions.

-Kim drafted the briefs that obtained summary judgment for a portable plastic gasoline can manufacturer in the Southern District of Georgia arising out of a home fire that began in an indoor wood burning stove/fireplace.
-The claim alleged wrongful death of a child and burn injuries to an adult based on an alleged product defect in the portable plastic gasoline container.
+- Drafted the briefs that obtained summary judgment for a portable plastic gasoline can manufacturer in a wrongful death case arising out of a home fire that began in an indoor wood burning stove/fireplace.

 - Defense Research Institute (DRI)